Skip to main content

 measurements performed

-Many live in the belief that radon does not exist where they live.
-That’s wrong.
-Radon gas is everywhere.
+Radon gas can be found across the United Kingdom, yet many dismiss the idea that it exists where they live, or that it could pose a risk to their health.
 The key question is, how much radon are you exposed to?
-In order to reduce the number of lung cancer cases in the United Kingdom, the target value for radon in indoor air should be 100 Bq/m3.
+In order to reduce the number of lung cancer cases in the United Kingdom, the target value for radon in indoor air should be no more than 100 becquerels per cubic metre (Bq/m3).

 • Radon can be found in the soil throughout the United Kingdom.
-However, its concentration may vary.
+However, its concentration varies from place to place.

-• Even “low-risk soil” may have sufficiently high concentrations of radon to cause problems.
+• Even soil in a low-risk area may contain high enough radon concentration to cause health problems.

-A common reason why homeowners do not measure radon is that they believe any rectification will be expensive and complicated.
-That’s not the case.
-If measurements indicate a radon content level above the 100 Bq/m3 target value, there are cost-effective solutions available to address the problem.
-Want to know more?
+A common reason homeowners don’t measure radon levels is that they believe remedial work will be complicated, disruptive and expensive.
+However, this is not the case.
+If measurements indicate a level above the 100 Bq/m3 target, there are simple, cost-effective solutions available to alleviate the problem.
+Find out more here.

 Why is radon dangerous?